LeaG76/LeaG76/README.md

 ### About me

 I'm actually a student in computer science at the University of Le Havre Normandie.
 This year is my last year of master's degree in computer science at the university.
 But this year I also joined the IES Ingénierie team by becoming an analyst developer in work-study training.
+After 5 years of training with the aim of becoming a web developer, I finally understood that ultimately I wanted to be a web designer.
+I'm really passionate about the design of websites, the creation of the structure, the organization that the site will have when it is created.
+And that's why I would like this to be my future job.

 - 📱  I’m currently working on We Read Too.
 - 🤓  Continually learning SwiftUI.